-From consumer behaviour to demand prediction to retention, the events of the last year have altered or sped up almost every facet of online retail.
+From consumer behaviour to demand prediction to retention, the events since March 2020 have altered or sped up almost every facet of online retail.

-We’ve rounded up a selection of stats to try to illustrate how the pandemic has impacted, and continues to impact, the ecommerce industry, dating back to April 2020.
-We’ll update this post regularly as the world of online shopping continues to evolve throughout 2021.
+We’ve rounded up a selection of stats to try to illustrate how the pandemic has impacted, and continues to impact, the ecommerce industry.
+We’ll update this post regularly as the world of online shopping continues to evolve.

 Click the contents below to jump between sections…

 - Ecommerce penetration